embl-cba/imagej-courses/README.md

 - Install Fiji: http://fiji.sc/
 - Download this repository: https://github.com/tischi/imagej-courses/archive/master.zip
 - Follow instructions given in the files within the ../practicals folder.
-Please note that the material in this folder is not always "self-contained", but sometimes needs explanations by a teacher.
+Please note that the material in this folder is not always self-contained, but sometimes needs explanations by a teacher.

 ## Author Information